kamerynjw/kamerynjw.github.io/index.md

 title: Welcome!
 ---

 My name is Kameryn J Williams.
 I am a mathematician and logician.
-I am currently a visiting assistant professor in the mathematics and statistics department at [Sam Houston State University](https://www.shsu.edu/academics/mathematics-and-statistics/).
+I am faculty of mathematics at [Bard College at Simon's Rock](https://simons-rock.edu/academics/program-overview/mathematics/index.php).
 My PhD is from [The Graduate Center](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Mathematics) of The City University of New York.

 <center>
 <img src="/pics/kameryn.jpg" width="300" height="400" alt="A picture of me.">